 For Gage and famed figure skater John Coughlin, who at age 33 also died by suicide following SafeSport allegations, there is no future.
 Good may still come yet though.

-One lesson that may be taken away from the deaths of these two men and the discourse they’ve raised, it’s that accusers and the accused suffer without due process.
-In the absence of a transparent investigation, there is little to support public trust in a process that levels wide and sweeping jurisdiction over the careers of industry professionals.
+One lesson that may be taken away from the deaths of these two men and the discourse they’ve raised, it’s that accusers and the accused suffer without clear process.
+In the absence of a transparent investigation, there is little to support public trust in a system that levels wide and sweeping jurisdiction over the careers of industry professionals.

 Ward, perhaps, put it best in his Facebook post: